ERAS

 ERAS Fundamental Analysis

-As a pre-revenue biotech, Erasca's fundamental story is entirely centered on its pipeline and cash burn, with quarterly revenue consistently at $0.
-The company reported a net loss of $29.1 million in Q4 2025, with an EPS of -$0.10, continuing a multi-quarter trend of losses as it advances its clinical programs; comparing sequentially, the net loss improved from -$30.6 million in Q3 2025 and -$33.9 million in Q2 2025, indicating a potential moderation in the burn rate.
-Profitability metrics are non-existent, with gross margin, operating margin, and net margin all at 0%, which is standard for a company in this stage; the core expense is research & development, which was $23.2 million in the latest quarter, driving the operating loss of $32.6 million.
-The balance sheet shows a strong liquidity position with a current ratio of 10.04 and cash and equivalents of $74.2 million as of Q4 2025, but the company is burning significant cash, with trailing twelve-month free cash flow at -$95.6 million and quarterly operating cash flow at -$21.7 million; the debt-to-equity ratio is a minimal 0.145, indicating a clean capital structure reliant on equity financing, while negative returns on assets (-0.179) and equity (-0.383) reflect the pre-commercial investment phase.
+As a pre-revenue clinical-stage biotech, Erasca's fundamental story is defined by its burn rate and pipeline progression rather than traditional sales growth, with quarterly revenue consistently at $0.
+The company reported a net loss of $29.1 million in Q4 2025, with an EPS of -$0.10, continuing a trend of operating losses typical for its development stage.
+Profitability metrics are not applicable, with gross, operating, and net margins all at 0%, and the focus is on the efficiency of its R&D spend, which was $23.2 million in the latest quarter.
+The balance sheet shows a strong liquidity position with a current ratio of 10.04 and cash of $74.2 million at the end of Q4 2025, but the company is burning cash aggressively, evidenced by a trailing twelve-month free cash flow of -$95.6 million and an operating cash flow of -$21.7 million in the last quarter; the debt-to-equity ratio of 0.145 is low, indicating minimal financial leverage, but the key fundamental question is the sufficiency of its cash runway to reach critical clinical catalysts without further dilution.

 Quarterly Revenue